snehauppula/Finance-Tracker/README.md

 2025-01-02,20.00,Transport

-Launch the App:After running the app, open the provided local URL (e.g., http://localhost:8501) in your browser.
+Launch the App:After running the app, open the provided local URL in your browser.

 Interact with the App: